-If you purchased any PVC Pipe in the United States and its territories from January 1, 2021, through
+If you purchased any PVC Pipe or PVC Fittings in the United States and its territories from January 1, 2020, through May 13, 2026, a class action Settlement may affect your rights.

 A federal court authorized this website.
 It is not a solicitation from a lawyer.
 You are not being sued.